hitzhangjie/go-ftrace/internal/bpf/headers/README.md

 The relationship between these files is that they are all used together in BPF programming. vmlinux.h provides the definitions of kernel data structures, while bpf_helper_defs.h and bpf_helpers.h provide the means for BPF programs to interact with the Linux kernel.
 They are all part of the infrastructure that allows BPF programs to operate.

+### where does this code comes?

+- go-delve/delve/pkg/proc/internal/ebpf
+- other bpf demos